ULL-MFP-AET/ull-mfp-aet.github.io/tema4-parsing-expression-grammars/pegjs.md

 It takes the **match result** of the appearance of the rule `multiplicative`, which is provided in a variable named `left` an the **match result** associated with the appearance of the rule `additive`.
 They must be numbers and the action sets as **match result** of the rule the sum of the two numbers `{ return left + right; }`

+In this example you see many examples of the syntax:

+`label : expression`

+The meaning is that it matches the expression and remembers its match result under given `label`.

+-   The label must be a JavaScript identifier.
+-   Labeled expressions are useful together with actions, where  saved match results can be accessed by action’s JavaScript code.

 To produce the parser we compile it with `pegjs`: